molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-Compared to the version with custom spec helpers, the Spectator version is not necessarily shorter.
+Compared to the version with custom testing helpers, the Spectator version is not necessarily shorter.
 But it works on a *consistent abstraction level*.
 Instead of a wild mix of `TestBed`, `ComponentFixture`, `DebugElement` plus helper functions, there is the `createComponentFactory` function and one `Spectator` instance.

 Spectator avoids wrapping DOM elements, but offers convenient Jasmine matchers for common DOM expectations.